maiconmelo/theparallelminds/positions-deduplicated.md

 ---

-## 122. Solutions Architect, AI for Science and HPC - NVIDIA (Tokyo)

-[This is the same role as Entry 121, but located in Tokyo, Japan.
-The description is identical, with only the location changed.]

----

 ## 123. Senior Software Architect - Deep Learning and HPC Communications - NVIDIA (Santa Clara)

 NVIDIA is leading groundbreaking developments in Artificial Intelligence, High Performance Computing and Visualization.
 The GPU -- our invention -- serves as the visual cortex of modern computers and is at the heart of our products and services.
 Our work opens up new universes to explore, enables groundbreaking creativity and discovery, and powers inventions that were once considered science fiction, including artificial intelligence to autonomous cars.
 We are the GPU Communications Libraries and Networking team at NVIDIA.
 We build communication libraries like NCCL, NVSHMEM, and UCX that are crucial for scaling Deep Learning and HPC.
 We're seeking a Senior Software Architect to help co-design next-gen data center platforms and scalable communications software.